 Paul holds his academic degree in Biochemistry from the University of Maine, also attending Campbell University and the University of South Carolina.

-Sarah McCluskey, J.D., Assistant Director of Advancement
+Sarah McCluskey, J.D., Director of Advancement

 Sarah McCluskey joined the Advancement team in November 2021 and helps to direct the school’s fundraising, development, and alumni relations efforts.